TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Experiment

 The Strecha dataset \cite{strecha} contains six outdoor scenes.
 Among these, the Fountain and HerzJesu scenes provide ground truth point clouds, each comprised of 11 and 8 images respectively, with a resolution of $3, 072 \times 2, 048$.

-In order to achieve faster inference times during the actual experiments, we downsampled the images to half of the original resolution in both the ETH3D benchmark and the Strecha dataset.
-This practical adaptation does not compromise the robustness of our approach while enhancing its efficiency.
+In order to achieve faster inference times during the actual experiments, we downsampled the images to half of the original resolution in both the ETH3D benchmark and the Strecha dataset, whereas adopting the original resolution in the TNT dataset.
+This adaptation does not compromise the robustness of our approach while enhancing its efficiency.